Nu-hin/remote_ruby/README.md

 ### Output

-Standard output and standard error streams from the remote process are captured, and then, depending on your parameters are either forwarded to local STDOUT/STDERR or to the specified streams.
+Standard output and standard error streams from the remote process are captured, and then, depending on your parameters are either forwarded to local standard output/error or to the specified streams.

 ```ruby
 remotely(host: 'my_ssh_server', working_dir: '/home/john') do